Mexican president to open new airport three years after scrapping alternative

 The airport is the first of the major infrastructure projects planned by Lopez Obrador to be launched, and is aimed at easing congestion at the current Mexico City hub that lies approximately 45 kilometers (28 miles) to the south.

-"It really is beautiful, it's one of the best airports in the world, a top quality piece of work by the Army's engineers," Lopez Obrador said ahead of the inauguration.
+The president held his regular morning news conference at the airport ahead of the opening ceremony, and quickly rounded on critics who had questioned whether it would be completed.

+"This work was done in spite resistance from vested interests and people who wished us ill," said Lopez Obrador, who is holding a recall referendum next month on his presidency in a bid to strengthen his democratic mandate.

-The airport was built in the teeth of criticism from business groups that had backed the part-built hub canceled by Lopez Obrador just a few weeks before he took office.
+The airport was built despite criticism from business groups that had backed the partly-built hub canceled by Lopez Obrador just a few weeks before he took office.

 Following a contentious October 2018 referendum he promoted, Lopez Obrador ditched the unfinished airport in Texcoco on Mexico City's eastern flank, arguing the project was riddled with corruption, geologically unsound, and too expensive.